 - Just using some ENERGY STAR rated systems in a home doesn’t mean it is really green.

 - Using spray foam insulation can help to make a building more air-tight and increase the overall insulation value.
 However, unless a continuous layer of insulation – not interrupted by the framing – is added, a home will still leak heat through the framing itself, which often makes up 25% of the exterior wall area.

 - Adding photovoltaic panels to a conventionally built home does not mean it is really green.

 - The best Energy Efficient windows, if not properly installed and sealed, will not be of much help overall if air is flowing around them or through walls.

-When “green” is used strictly as a marketing tool it is called “green washing.”
-This is no different than when food companies started proclaiming their foods were “Fat Free” but loaded them up with sugar or other chemicals which many believe was even less healthy.
+When “Green” is used strictly as a marketing tool it is called “Green Washing.”
+This is no different than when food companies started proclaiming their foods were “Fat-Free”, and so healthier by inference, but the companies loaded them up with sugar or other chemicals which many believe is even less healthy than foods with fat.